VanLife 101: Everything you need to know before taking your first campervan road trip

 First, summon your spirit of adventure.
 In today’s world with airBNB, 5G, and Instagram it seems that some of the adventurous spirit in the US has been lost.
 Don’t forget that camping existed before cell phones and your parents had to navigate with paper maps.

 On BLM land, dispersed camp sites are located along most secondary roads and may not be marked.
-In laymans terms BLM is public land owned by the government and funded by tax dollars (technically you are already paying to camp on this land thru taxes) For a nationwide map of BLM land click here: BLM MAP
+In laymans terms BLM is public land owned by the government and funded by tax dollars (technically you are already paying to camp on this land via taxes).
+For a nationwide map of BLM land, check out this map: BLM MAP

 The Leave No Trace Seven Principles